doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 ![interface](img/web-form-editor-interface.png)

 <ol class="interface-numbers">
-<li class="interface-item">Explorer: Displays your project's Webforms, methods and classes (assets and data models are not available yet)</li>
+<li class="interface-item">Explorer: Displays your project's webforms, methods and classes.</li>
 <li class="interface-item">Tabs: They let you keep track of your currently opened elements, such as your forms and methods.</li>
 <li class="interface-item">Components: The building blocks of your application.</li>
 <li class="interface-item">Data Sources: Create and explore your datasources.</li>